 Phenotyping of PAH cohort

-All patients with risk factors for left heart disease (lhd) i.e. the presence of two or more of the following risk factors: systemic hypertension, diabetes, atrial fibrillation, BMI > 35, an enlarged left atrium on echocardiography or any history of ischemic heart disease were excluded from the study.
+All patients with risk factors for left heart disease (lhd) i.e., the presence of two or more of the following risk factors: systemic hypertension, diabetes, atrial fibrillation, BMI > 35, an enlarged left atrium on echocardiography or any history of ischemic heart disease were excluded from the study.

 To identify lung disease in the SSc-PAH cohort CT thorax imaging was utilised looking for any evidence of parenchymal pulmonary disease.
 An approach based on the method of Goh et al was used to identify lung fibrosis in the SSc-PAH population (N. S. L. Goh et al., 2012).
 These patients were included in this analysis and known as SSc-PAH-lung.